 I hate confrontations.
 I seriously, big-time loathe them.
-I will do almost anything to avoid them, usually to my detriment.
-I don’t stand up for myself.
-I don’t share my feelings when I’ve been hurt or harmed.
-I am determined to not rock the boat.
+I’ll do almost anything to avoid them, usually to my detriment.
+I don’t stand up for myself: I don’t share my feelings when I’ve been hurt or harmed.
+I’m determined to not rock the boat.

-It is not a policy that works out well.
+It’s not a policy that works well.
 For me, at any rate.
-It works out fine for the people I don’t challenge.
-They are never called to account for their behaviour and they never think twice about doing the same thing again.
-And, why would they?
-I’ve made it clear that there are no consequences when they mistreat me.
+It works fine for the people I don’t challenge.
+They’re never called to account for their behaviour and they never think twice about doing the same thing.
+Why would they?
+I’ve made it clear there are no real consequences for ill-treatment.

 It’s because I’m afraid.
 I worry that standing up for myself, or disagreeing even, will lead to my rejection.
 I sacrifice everything to avoid being alone.

 We’re social creatures: the threat of ostracism chills us to our marrow and we do what we can to avoid it.
 But some of us take it too far, accept too much.
 We’re willing to suffer harm rather than say what we think or draw a boundary.
 We’re willing to bury the pain and pretend we aren’t bleeding to avoid a tense scene.
 We live life afraid.
 It gets tiring.
 It gets old.

 The first trip was set for March 3rd.
 A destination wedding featuring a week in the sun, which I love, in Cancun, which I love, with friends there to offer me a hand if I run into problems.
 Like suicidal ideation, something that’s come up on vacations I’ve taken in the past. [appendix] [What Doesn’t Kill You Makes You Stronger, April 5, 2019, From Famine to Feast.]